asifakanwal/first-image-recognation-AI/README.md

 # first-image-recognation-AI
-image recognition ai by coding in Google Colab python
+created an image recognition ai by coding in Google Colab python